ddugue/flask-contact-blueprint/README.md

 forms.
 The endpoint support `JSON` Ajax calls or `POST` Form with a redirect.
 Most of the configuration is done through the Email Backend.

 ### <a name="baseemail"></a>Base Email backends
+All *flask-contact-blueprint* email backend contains some common configurations

 ### SMTP Backend
 The SMTP Backend (`flask_contact.backends.SMTPBackend`) is a simple SMTP Backend.
 It connects securely using python [SMTPLib](https://docs.python.org/3/library/smtplib.html) to any SMTP server to send emails